oracle/oci-typescript-sdk/lib/identitydataplane/README.md

-# OCI NodeJS client for Identity Data Plane Service
+# OCI Node.js client for Identity Data Plane Service

 This module enables you to write code to manage resources for Identity Data Plane Service.